estonshi/spipy-wiki/_docs/bDocuments/analyse.md

     - `exparam` : set up parameters of experiment, a list [detector-distance(mm), lambda(A), pixel-length(mm)]
     - `fitarea` : a list [nr, nR], define an ring area (ROI) to do the fitting
     - `badsearchr` : int, if there are more than 10 Iq peaks within badsearchr (in fit area), the pattern will be dropped, unit=pixel
-    - `method` : fitting method, str, chosen from 'q0' (use the first Iq minimum position to estimate diameter) or 'lsq' (fit theoretical Iq curve to given patterns and estimate diameter)
+    - `method` : fitting method, str, chosen from 'q0' (use the first Iq minimum position to estimate diameter) or 'lsq' (fit theoretical Iq curve to given patterns to estimate diameter)
     - `mask` : 0/1 two-value numpy array, shape=(Nx,Ny), 1 means masked pixel
     - `center` : center location of diffraction patterns, (Cx,Cy)
     - `verbose` : bool, whether to display progress bar